 When using multiple threads you should set the CURLOPT\NOSIGNAL option to TRUE for all handles.
-Everything will work fine except that timeouts are not honored during the DNS lookup - which you can work around by building libcurl with c-ares support. c-ares is a library that provides asynchronous name resolves.
-Unfortunately, c-ares does not yet support IPv6.
+Everything will or might work fine except that timeouts are not honored during the DNS lookup - which you can work around by building libcurl with c-ares support. c-ares is a library that provides asynchronous name resolves.
+Unfortunately, c-ares does not yet fully support IPv6.
+On some platforms, libcurl simply will not function properly multi-threaded unless this option is set.

-Also, note that CURLOPT\DNS\USE\GLOBAL\CACHE is not thread-safe.
+Also, note that CURLOPT DNS USE GLOBAL CACHE is not thread-safe.